solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ### Craft yield

 Most recipes yield **1-4 items** (2.5 on average).
-Exceptions to that tend to occur for high-tier recipes like T4 crafts as well as simple alchemy/processing, manufacturing etc., where recipes tend to yield 1 item per craft.
+Exceptions to that tend to occur for high-tier recipes like T4 crafts as well as simple alchemy/processing, manufacturing etc., where recipes often yield 1 item per craft.
-The [table](#info-on-common-processing-recipes) below includes proc rates as well as other info for common processing recipes.
+The table below shows proc rates as well as other info for common processing recipes.
-You can also check proc rates by going to a [specific recipe](https://bdolytics.com/processing/market/4651) on bdolytics.
+You can also check proc rates by going to a [specific recipe](https://bdolytics.com/processing/market/4651) on bdolytics and comparing the output materials to the number of crafts.

 ### What affects the proc rate?
-**Proc rate is fixed and neither affected by mastery nor by whether you're regular or mass processing.
-Caveat: A certain processing level is required for some recipes to cap out the proc rate:**
+**Proc rate is fixed and neither affected by mastery nor by whether you're regular or mass processing, with one exception: Getting maximum procs requires a certain processing level for some recipes.**
-- *Shaking, grinding, chopping, drying, filtering, heating* cap out at a certain processing level.
+- *Shaking, Grinding, Chopping, Drying, Diltering, Heating* cap out at a certain processing level.
 For example, timber caps out at artisan 6 and ore at master 1.
-Once you're master 1, you'll have the maximum proc rate on 99% of items (one exception I know of are jade coral ingots which require guru 1).
+Once you're master 1, you'll have the maximum proc rate on 99% of recipes.
+A few recipes, like <!-- db_item-4269-0 --> require guru 1 for maximum procs.
-- *Simple alchemy, simple cooking, imperial cuisine, imperial alchemy, guild processing, manufacturing*: Have fixed rates and are not affected by processing level.
+- *Simple Alchemy, Simple Cooking, Imperial Cuisine, Imperial Alchemy, Guild Processing, Manufacturing* recipes have fixed rates and are not affected by processing level.
+You can let your beginner 1 alt do these recipes without worrying about losing out on procs :)

-### Info on common processing recipes
+### Common processing recipes and basic info about them

 | Recipe                                   | Example                     | Process Type   | Proc Range | Proc Avg |   Level Req.   |    EXP   |  Time  | Required Knowledge  |
 |------------------------------------------|-----------------------------|----------------|:----------:|:--------:|:--------------:|:--------:|:------:|---------------------|